Heitarō Kimura: Biography

-Kimura was born in Saitama prefecture, north of Tokyo, but was raised in Hiroshima prefecture, which he considered to be his home.
+Kimura was born in Saitama Prefecture, north of Tokyo, but was raised in Hiroshima prefecture, which he considered to be his home.
 He attended military schooling from an early age, and graduated from the Imperial Japanese Army Academy in 1908.
 He went on to graduate from the Army War College in 1916 and was commissioned into the artillery.
-He served during the Japanese Siberian Intervention of 1918–1919 in support of White Russian forces against the Bolshevik Red Army.
+He served during the Japanese Siberian intervention of 1918–1919 in support of White Russian forces against the Red Army.
 He was subsequently sent as a military attaché to Germany.

 From the late 1920s Kimura was attached to the Inspectorate of Artillery and an instructor at the Field Artillery School.
 He was selected as a member of the Japanese delegation to the London Disarmament Conference from 1929 to 1931.
 On his return to Japan, he was promoted to lieutenant colonel and assigned command of the IJA 22nd Artillery Regiment.
 From 1932 to 1934, he returned to the Field Artillery School, followed by the Coastal Artillery School as an instructor.

 In 1935, Kimura first served in an influential role close to the centre of Japanese policy when he was appointed Chief of the Control Section in the Economic Mobilisation Bureau at the Ministry of War.
 The next year, he was appointed Head of the Ordnance Bureau.
 He was promoted to the rank of major general in 1936.
 He became a lieutenant general in 1939, and was assigned a combat command with the IJA 32nd Division in China from 1939 to 1940.
 From 1940 to 1941, Kimura served as Chief of Staff of the Kwantung Army in Manchukuo.

 Kimura returned to the Ministry of War in 1941 as Vice Minister of War, assisting War Minister Hideki Tōjō in planning strategies for campaigns in the Second Sino-Japanese War as well as the Pacific War.
 From 1943 to 1944, he was a member of the Supreme War Council, where he continued to exert a major influence on strategy and policy.